anseki/readline-sync/README.md

 **Type:** boolean
 **Default:** `true`

 readlineSync supports a history expansion feature that is similar to the history expansion in shell.
-If `false` is specified, this feature is disabled.
+If `false` is specified, disable this feature.
-It keeps the previous input only.
-That is, only `!!`, `!-1`, `!!:p` and `!-1:p` like bash or zsh etc. are supported.
+*It keeps the previous input only.* That is, only `!!`, `!-1`, `!!:p` and `!-1:p` like bash or zsh etc. are supported.

 * `!!` or `!-1`: Return the previous input.
 * `!!:p` or `!-1:p`: Display the previous input but do not return it, and wait for reinput.